 - The CCAC only collects animal data from CCAC-certified institutions.
 As such, some animals studied in Canadian science will not be accounted for in the CCAC's annual animal data report.
 Furthermore, these numbers reflect all animals that were involved in research, teaching, and testing conducted by people working at CCAC-certified institutions, regardless of where the research activities take place.
 Therefore, these numbers include animals that live outside of Canada, and are also comprised of animals that live in laboratories, on farms, or in the wild. - There are many external factors that may influence the numbers of animals from year to year, and therefore caution should be used when comparing numbers of animals over time or when tracking progress towards the Three Rs.
-Factors that may affect animal numbers include: changes in government funding priorities; regulatory changes; development and implementation of new technologies; changes in scientific interests; numbers and types of institutions certified by the CCAC; etc. - Finally, the information gathered for this report relies on the process described in Instructions for Completion of the CCAC Animal Use Data Form (AUDF).
+Factors that may affect animal numbers include: changes in government funding priorities; regulatory changes; development and implementation of new technologies; changes in scientific interests; numbers and types of institutions certified by the CCAC; etc. - The information gathered for this report relies on the process described in Instructions for Completion of the CCAC Animal Use Data Form (AUDF).
 Although extensive validation of the data sets was carried out, it is difficult to determine accurately the extent of potential errors, which may have occurred at any stage in the process.

-SUMMARY OF ANIMAL DATA FOR 2016
+SUMMARY OF ANIMAL DATA FOR 2017

-In 2016, there were 4,308,921 animals used in research, teaching, and testing reported to the CCAC (see Figure 1 and Table 1).
+In 2017, there were 4,415,467 animals used in research, teaching, and testing reported to the CCAC (see Figure 1 and Table 1).

-The three animal types most often used in 2016 were fish (37.2%), mice (34.8%), and cattle (12.2%) (see Figure 1).
+The three animal types most often used in 2017 were mice (31.2%), birds (27.0%), and fish (19.1%) (see Figure 1).

-The majority of animals (57.3%) were used in studies of a fundamental nature/basic research or Purpose of Animal Use (PAU) 1, representing 2,556,438 animals (see Table 2).
+The largest proportion of animals (43.8%) were used in studies of a fundamental nature/basic research or Purpose of Animal Use (PAU) 1, representing 2,051,113 animals (see Table 2).

 The benefit of assigning a Category of Invasiveness (CI) to protocols prospectively is that it allows animal care committees to signal to the scientific staff, veterinarians, and animal care staff the type of care a cohort of animals should receive.
-In the highest Category of Invasiveness, CI E, 97,455 (2.2%) animals were counted (see Table 3).
+In the highest Category of Invasiveness, CI E, 95,144 (2.0%) animals were counted (see Table 3).
 The three types of animals most frequently used in CI E were fish, mice, and guinea pigs.